akshayshrivastav866/laravel-api-demo-2/README.md

 6. If you want to search data for an employee you may head to `/api/searchemployee` Fields required for this request are `search_query`

     Expected Response: `{"status":"success","heading":"Records found!","message":"Following are the results","data":{"emp_names":[{"name":"<emp_name>"},{"name":"<emp_name>"}]}}`

+7. If you want to edit data for an employee you may head to `/api/editemployee` Fields required for this request are `emp_id`& `name`

+    Expected Response: `{"status":"success","heading":"Record updated!","message":"Employee data has been updated successfully."}`